chemoish/bootstrap-dangerzone/README.md

 # Broman

-Bootstrap dangerzone is a dangerously suggestful methodology for seeding your projects with the following technologies:
+Broman is a dangerously suggestful methodology for seeding your projects with the following technologies:

  * [AngularJS](http://angularjs.org/)
  * [Font Awesome](http://fontawesome.io/)